darryl-h/v-rising-server/README.md

         * Install NSSM to manage the server which will:
                 > Start with Windows
                 > Restart the server if it crashes
-                > Add timestamps to the logs
+                > Add UTC timestamps to the logs
                 > Keep logs indefinatly
         * Enable RCON
         * Install an RCON client to broadcast the restart to the users on the server